umbraco/UmbracoDocs/12/umbraco-vendr/payment-providers/paypal/configuring-paypal.md

 ### Webhooks

-Webhooks are used for communication between PayPal and the Umbraco Vendr installation.
+Webhooks are used for communication between PayPal and the Umbraco Commerce installation.
 They are managed on the same PayPal portal page as the app secrets.

 1. Scroll down to the **Webhooks** section.
 2. Click the **Add Webhook** button to create a new Webhook.